Organization of your Stay

 Student residences

 Exchange students of our partner universities may apply for a room in a student residence.
-Most of the student residences are administered by the Student Services "Studentenwerk", a partner institution of the University.
-Unfortunately, there is a severe shortage of rooms which means that not all applications are successful.
+Most of the student residences are administered by the "Studentenwerk", a partner institution of the University.
+Please apply as early as possible.

 Deadlines for application student residence

-• 1 June for the following winter semester
+• 1 June for the following winter term

-• 1 December for the following summer semester
+• 1 December for the following summer term

-For further information please see the internet page of the Global Office here.
+For further information please see the website of the Global Office here.

 Contact